ARM-software/lisa/doc/source/conventions.rst

 When core classes are referenced throughout the documentation, usually their fully-qualified names are given e.g. :class:`wlauto.core.workload.Workload`.
 This is done so that Sphinx_ can resolve them and provide a link.
-While implementing extensions, however, you should *not* be importing anything directly form under :mod:`wlauto.core`.
+While implementing plugins, however, you should *not* be importing anything directly form under :mod:`wlauto.core`.
 Instead, classes you are meant to instantiate or subclass have been aliased in the root :mod:`wlauto` package, and should be imported from there, e.g. ::